IT-Porter/TimeSeriesRollback/README.md

 ## Introduction

-IoT health monitoring: All sensors' data was transferred to the server via MQ,each sensors' data is time series.The server analysis each sensor's data live time to tell is health or not.
+IoT health monitoring: All sensors' data was transferred to the server via MQ, each sensor’s data is time series.
+The server analysis each sensor's data live time to tell is healthy or not.
 The key is must keep each sensor's data strictly in time series.
-For some reason,there are some sensors' data records maybe out of order,then we have to roll back to the point and recalculate.Also, we need consider some complex scenes,eg: some new sensors added randomly while some stopped randomly,some sensors' data have long time interval while some are high frequency data...
+For some reason, there are some sensors' data records that may be out of order, then we have to roll back to the point and recalculate.
+Also, we need to consider some complex scenes, eg: some new sensors were added randomly while some stopped randomly, some sensors' data have long time intervals while some are high-frequency data...
-This solution is exactly for such a scenes.
+This solution is exactly for such scenes.

 ## Main dependencies and components